Varshith-06/GlanceAssignment/README.md

 # Multimodal Fashion & Context Retrieval

+Built this as an assignment given during the hiring process of Glance (unicorn under InMobi) ML Interns.

 Natural-language image search over a fashion corpus, built to beat vanilla CLIP on the failure it is known for: **compositionality**.
 CLIP embeds an image as a bag of concepts — it cannot reliably tell *"red tie and white shirt"* from